scottrogowski/code2flow/README.md

 Feature / Language Requests
 ----------------

-Email scott@scottrogowski.com.
 There is a lot in the pipeline already but those requests which keep coming up repeatedly will get priority.

 To get the feature you want more quickly there are two options:
 A. The project is open source so it is easy to contribute.